Azuremis/predict-hacker-news-popularity/artifacts/PredictHackerNews.md

    - Use **MSE**, **MAE**, or **RMSE** on the validation/test set.
    - Plot predictions vs. actual scores.
    - Watch out for outliers (very large upvote counts).

+**Log-Transformation**:
+- Our implementation applies log transformation (`log(score + 1)`) to the target variable
+- This makes the distribution more normal and improves model performance
+- Remember to convert predictions back to original scale: `exp(pred) - 1`

 ---